Instructor: James Tompkin

 This class can be taken as a capstone.
 You will need to complete 10 points of extra credit in each of the projects, including a commensurate amount of work in the final project.

 There is no requirement to buy a textbook.
-The goal of the course is to be self contained, but sections from two textbooks will be suggested for more formalization and information.
-These two books are available free online.
-If you find a word or concept that you do not understand, then please also consider the computer vision dictionary listed third.
+The goal of the course is to be self contained, but sections from three textbooks will be suggested for more formalization and information.
+Two of these books are available free online, with the third available online through Brown's library.